Really, that’s what he said. Or rather he texted.

 Things went off the rails from there.
 He quickly decided there was little point in meeting because of the aforementioned lack of enthusiasm and my inability to flirt.
 Seeing that obviously he wasn’t going to get my humor I was all, Okay.
 Sorry to waste your time.
 Good luck.

-He didn’t like that and header right for the insults amongst them, “You’re not a keeper.”
+He didn’t like that and headed right for the insults amongst them, “You’re not a keeper.”
 Damn, that’s some cold shit.
 Who says that to another person?
 God.

 Now I’m all cranky face for letting this asshole rain on my OH MY GOD TALKING TO AN AGENT parade.
 And I’m sad because I had really, really great news and nobody to celebrate it with tonight.
 And I’m angry because he hurt my feelings and I really was interested in meeting him but not about to cave to the expectations placed on me by a man I never met.